muhammadhasan01/muhammadhasan01/README.md

 ### Hi there 👋

 I am Hasan a 3rd Year Informatics Student at Institut Teknologi Bandung.
-I like doing programming especially competitive programming, and I also like to learn and become a professional Software Engineer.
+I like doing programming and learning Software Engineering.

 :zap: Some of my Competitive Programming profiles: